-How many companies will the Fund invest in?
+10.2 How many companies will the Fund invest in?

-Each Investor's Portfolio will be invested in between 8 and 12 SEIS qualifying Companies.
+Each Investor's Portfolio will be invested in a target of five EIS qualifying Companies.

-How will Investments be monitored?
+10.3 How will Investments be monitored?

 Jenson will monitor and re-evaluate the Investments to ensure that they perform to Jenson's expectations.
 This will include regular board meetings, informal meetings with management teams and a review of quarterly financials against budget.
 In addition, Jenson will be working closely with the investee companies by providing business support services and in some cases a part-time finance director.